 It focuses on your experience in the present moment, the environmental and social contexts of your life, and the self-regulating adjustments you may have made as a result of your overall situation.

-With a strong emphasis on support, Gestalt therapy uses a relational approach where client and therapist work together, rather than a traditional clinical approach where the therapist might take on more of an expert role.
+With a strong emphasis on support, Gestalt therapy uses a relational approach where client and therapist work together, co-creating a healing relationship.

 Gestalt therapy is grounded in awareness and centred in the present.

 What that means is that even though we might be talking about a past event or a future concern, the therapist will always bring it back to the here and now.

 Gestalt therapy treats issues such as anxiety, depression, stress, self-esteem, relationship difficulties, loss and grief, and trauma.

 The word “Gestalt” means whole.
 People are whole entities consisting of body, mind, and soul, and are best understood when viewed through their own eyes; not by looking back into the past but by bringing the past into the present.

 Micki completed her Master’s degree in Gestalt Therapy in 2019.
 She is also a certified yoga teacher with over 15 years’ experience in group and private settings.
 Based in Melbourne, she specialises in the treatment of anxiety, depression and trauma through psychotherapy, yoga and mindfulness practises.

 Micki is passionate about integrating yoga and mindfulness into mental health and trauma treatment.
 She has worked with victims of sexual assault, war veterans and their families, and people with alcohol or drug addiction.

 Micki has an interest in trauma and treatment-resistant Post Traumatic Stress Disorder (PTSD).
 She is a qualified Trauma Center Trauma Sensitive Yoga (TCTSY) teacher.

 Over the years she has refined how she offers support to students and clients to involve their bodies in the process of moving on from trauma.